Pan Yue (politician): Central Committee membership

-In 2021 Pan was elected as an alternate member of the 19th Central Committee of the Chinese Communist Party.
+In 2021 Pan was elected as an alternate of the 19th Central Committee of the Chinese Communist Party.
 In 2021–2022, Pan was the agency director of the Overseas Chinese Affairs Office (OCAO) of the State Council.
 In this position, Pan would review, create, and study any and all policies directly related to overseas Chinese activity as well as manage and coordinate any departments or social organizations that are relevant to overseas Chinese activity.
 He was also appointed as a deputy head of the United Front Work Department of the CCP in 2021, succeeding Xu Yousheng, a former sent-down youth of the Cultural Revolution.

-In 2022 with Pan as director, the OCAO came into conflict with the Canadian government, which ruled that it was guilty of conducting espionage against overseas Chinese populations and other minorities.
+In 2022, with Pan as director, the OCAO came into conflict with the Canadian government, which ruled that it was guilty of conducting espionage against overseas Chinese populations and other minorities.

 In a 2021 speech, Pan praised the Chinese government for its international economic and diplomatic success regarding the Regional Comprehensive Economic Partnership (RCEP) for 15 Asia-Pacific countries and the China-EU Investment Agreement as having upheld the principles of multilateralism and free trade.
 In 2021 and 2022, Pan gave speeches to both domestic and overseas Chinese persons in the preparation for the upcoming Chinese new year that remarked on the impact of the COVID-19 pandemic and Chinese resilience.
 The 2022 speech discussed the Chinese Communist Party's fulfillment of its first centennial goal, and the importance of overseas Chinese persons in the continued existence of the CCP through their defense of China in the Japanese invasion during the Second World War as well as their contributions to rapid Chinese economic growth.

 On 24 June 2022, he was appointed as the director of the National Ethnic Affairs Commission (NEAC).
 He was promoted to become a full member of the Central Committee after the 20th CCP National Congress in October 2022.